RRakib/rfc-iframe/README.md

 [![Total Downloads](https://img.shields.io/npm/dt/rfc-iframe.svg)](https://www.npmjs.com/package/rfc-iframe)
 [![License](https://img.shields.io/github/license/rrakib/rfc-iframe.svg)](https://github.com/rrakib/rfc-iframe/blob/master/LICENSE)

 This is a react iframe wrapper.
 You can easily integrate external or internal style and scripts with this plugin.
+This plugin is compatible with styled component.
+You can disable it if you want.

 ### Installation